donnerxo/Thronefall-SetDayTimer-Mod/README.md

 # Thronefall-SetDayTimer-Mod
-This mod limits the amount of 'daytime' you have and will be used for the donner's dungeon Thronefall Tournament.
+This mod limits the amount of 'daytime' you have, giving you less time to build thus making the game harder.

 # Installation
 Using Thunderstore: